Faculty Who Care

 Dr. Nicole Patterson, PT

 Program Director, Physical Therapist Assistant

-I earned my Doctorate of Physical Therapy degree from Slippery Rock University in 2002.
+I earned my Doctorate of Physical Therapy from Slippery Rock University in 2002.
 As part of my internship experiences there, I spent time in the Veteran's Affairs Hospital in Pittsburgh, working with children through the Intermediate Unit, and working with orthopedic patients in an outpatient clinic.
-Upon graduation, I was employed by several outpatient clinics focusing on aquatic therapy, women's health and lymphedema treatment.
+Upon graduation, I was employed by several outpatient clinics focusing on aquatic therapy, women's health, and lymphedema treatment.
 I continue to work on an as needed basis at an outpatient clinic in Carlisle.
 I began teaching here at Central Penn in 2006.
-I served as the ACCE, or internship coordinator for five years before transitioning into a purely teaching role.
-I became the Director of the PTA Program in 2014, and thoroughly enjoy working with out students to help them become successful PTA's.
+I served as the ACCE, or internship coordinator, for five years before transitioning into a purely teaching role.
+I became the director of the PTA Program in 2014, and thoroughly enjoy working with our students to help them become successful PTA's.

-I was born and raised in a small town in Maryland and moved to Pennsylvania for good in 2005.
-I live with my husband and two sons in Carlisle, who keep me very busy--which is good because I don't sit still well.
+I was born and raised in a small town in Maryland, and moved to Pennsylvania for good in 2005.
+I live in Carlisle with my husband and two sons, who keep me very busy, which is good because I don't sit still well.
 I also enjoy fitness (I have a love/hate relationship with Shaun T), and running (I recently completed my first half marathon).
-I love vacationing at the beach and crab feasts--I am a Maryland girl!
+I love vacationing at the beach and crab feasts, I am a Maryland girl!
 I also love spending time with my family and friends, and do so as often as I can.